§ 901 Purpose.

 (13) "Investigation" shall mean the collection of evidence in response to a report of abuse, neglect, or risk of maltreatment by a person responsible for that child's care, custody or control in order to determine if a child has been abused, neglected, or is at risk of maltreatment.
 The Division shall develop protocols for its investigations that focus on ensuring the well-being and safety of the child.
 The Division may conduct an investigation in response to any report of abuse, neglect, or risk of maltreatment but shall conduct an investigation as enumerated under § 906(e)(3) of this title.

-(14) "Investigation Coordinator" shall mean a Department employee, appointed by the Secretary, who is responsible for tracking each reported case of alleged child abuse or neglect, and monitoring within the Department's multidisciplinary tracking system each case involving the death of, or serious injury to, a child, or allegations of sexual abuse of a child, from inception to final criminal and civil disposition.
+(14) "Investigation Coordinator" shall mean a person employed by the Office of the Child Advocate, who is authorized to independently track each reported case of alleged child abuse or neglect within the Department's internal information system and who is responsible for monitoring each reported case involving the death of, serious physical injury to, or allegations of sexual abuse of a child from inception to final criminal and civil disposition.

 (15) "Multidisciplinary tracking system" shall mean an electronic system which the Investigation Coordinator utilizes to track and monitor each case involving the death of, or serious injury to, a child, or allegations of sexual abuse of a child, from inception to final criminal and civil disposition.

-(23) "Those responsible for the care, custody and control of the child" or "care, custody and control" as defined in § 901 of Title 10.
+(24) "Those responsible for the care, custody and control of the child" or "care, custody and control" is as defined in § 901 of Title 10.

-Any report of child abuse or neglect required to be made under this chapter shall be made to the Department of Services for Children, Youth and Their Families.
+Any report of child abuse or neglect required to be made under this chapter shall be made by contacting the Child Abuse and Neglect Report Line for the Department of Services for Children, Youth and Their Families.
 An immediate oral report shall be made by telephone or otherwise.
 Reports and the contents thereof including a written report, if requested, shall be made in accordance with the rules and regulations of the Division, or in accordance with the rules and regulations adopted by the Division.
+No individual with knowledge of child abuse or neglect or knowledge that leads to a good faith suspicion of child abuse or neglect shall rely on another individual who has less direct knowledge to call the aforementioned report line.

 (a) The Division shall establish and maintain a 24-hour statewide toll-free telephone report line operating at all times and capable of receiving all reports of alleged abuse and neglect as defined in § 901 of Title 10.